R35007/mock-server-vscode-extension/README.md

 - `MockServer: Transform to Mock Server Db` Command helps to generate a valid routes.
 - This also helps to convert the `.har` data to a valid `db.json` file.

-### `Generate Mock Files`
+### `Generate Sample Mock Files`

-- `MockServer: Generate Mock Files` Command helps to generate a sample mock files in the `mock-server.settings.paths.root` folder.
+- `MockServer: Generate Sample Mock Files` Command helps to generate a sample mock files in the `mock-server.settings.paths.root` folder.
-- Alternatively you can also generate mock files by right clicking on the folder and click `Generate Mock Files` command in the context menu.
+- Alternatively you can also generate mock files by right clicking on the folder and click `Generate Sample Mock Files` command in the context menu.

 ### `Home Page`